Quartz Gemstone Information

 If you want to know the answer to the question “what is quartz” from a scientific perspective, quartz is technically a mineral (silicon dioxide), not a gemstone.
 It is incredibly abundant, and it isn’t uncommon for people to stumble across quartz while hiking in the mountains or along woodland rivers.

-Quartz color options are plentiful.
-Along with clear quartz, you can find quartz in pink (rose quartz), brown to gray (smoky quartz), yellow (citrine), purple (amethyst), and more.
+Different types of Quartz are plentiful.
+Along with the traditional clear quartz crystal, you can find quartz in pink (rose quartz), brown to gray (smoky quartz), yellow (citrine), purple (amethyst), and more.
 Usually, the colors occur when there are impurities in clear quartz.
 For example, with smoky quartz, aluminum impurities can be responsible.

 The History of Quartz